26 Best Things to Do in Bainbridge Island WA 2026

 Location: Blake Island Marine State Park, Port Orchard, Washington 98366.

 Since 2011, this family-owned farmhouse has been running on 25 acres of land.
-They grow and sell freshly farmed food like fruits, vegetables, and eggs.
-The farm provides culinary classes to the locals weekly.
+They grow and sell freshly farmed produce, such as fruits, vegetables, and eggs.
+The farm offers weekly culinary classes to locals.
 They have stores in Lynwood Center.
 Throughout the year, they have opened the farmhouse for dinner.

 You can also reserve a room here.
 This farm runs like an Inn, providing overnight stays.
-People also book the entire place for conducting their wedding ceremonies.
+People also book the entire place to conduct their wedding ceremonies.
 The rooms have Wi-Fi facilities.

 Read Best US Virgin Islands Resorts for Families